 Transactions are verified and recorded in a public ledger called a blockchain through a process called mining.

 So mining bitcoin is a bit complicated and not something I’ll cover here.
-But the funny way to think about mining is that it’s like running your PlayStation 24 hours a day resulted in solved sudokus you could trade for heroine.
-But basically what you have to know is that it is the process that settles bitcoin transactions and keeps them record forever.
+But the funny way to think about mining is that it’s like running your Xbox 24 hours a day resulted in solved Sudoku’s you could trade for heroine.
+Basically what you have to know is that it is the process that settles bitcoin transactions and keeps them recorded forever.

 The bitcoin network is a global decentralized consensus network which operates on a cryptographic p2p protocol – on top of the Internet – established by individuals [computers / nodes] all around the world who run the Bitcoin Core Software [free open-source software] program which enforce Consensus Rules through an process called Bitcoin Mining which relay and validate UTXO transactions and record state to an immutable append-only Distributed Ledger; Bitcoin Blockchain.BitcoinNetwork.com